Everyone has a slip-up every now and then, walking along a pavement, uneven gravel, wet floors and even in rainy weather.

 Personal injuries resulting from “slip and fall” accidents most commonly occur in shopping centres, on pavements and function venues.

-For example let’s imagine Kgomotso is on his way to a business meeting to get a loan for his emerging home repairs business.
-He wants to be prompt so he is walking at pace, checking his smart-phone for important meeting and stock market updates.
+For example, let’s imagine Kgomotso is on his way to a business meeting to get a loan for his emerging home repairs business.
+He wants to be prompt so he is walking at pace, checking his smart-phone for an important meeting and stock market updates.
 Upon entering the premises Kgomotso stops to greet the receptionist before walking up the stairs to the conference room.
 On his way up the stairs, he slips on something sticky on the floor, falling down to the bottom of the stairs. howling in pain, he realises he has twisted his ankle and his arm is cut and bleeding.
 In order to deal with his injuries, the receptionist calls for someone to take Kgomotso to the doctor.

-After his injuries have been seen to, Kgomotso may want to claim from, or sue the person in control of the loan firm’s building.
+After his injuries have been seen to, Kgomotso may want to claim from or sue the person in control of the loan firm’s building.
 If his injuries are mild enough, he can obtain the relevant information immediately after the accident, which may make things easier later.

 It is important that he collects the following details;